Polish U14 Champion (2001); Polish Junior (U20) Champion (2004 & 2005); Polish Champion (2005, 2014 and 2016).

 Born in Elbląg, Poland.
-He was one of Viswanathan Anand 's seconds during both the 2008 and 2010 World Championship matches and is currently (May 2013) Poland's top player.
+He was one of the seconds for Viswanathan Anand during both the 2008 and 2010 World Championship matches, and is Poland's top player.

 Wojtaszek came =3rd with 7/10 in the 2001 World U14 championship.
-He was runner up to Levan Pantsulaia in the World U16 championship in 2002, and scored 7.5/13 in the World Junior at the end of that year.
-In 2003, he came =4th with 8/11 at the World U16 Championship in Greece in 2003.
-In 2004, he was 5th in the European U18 championship before winning the 2004 U-18 World Youth Chess Championship and coming 4th in the World Junior Championship in Cochin, India.
-In 2005, he was =1st (second on countback) with Ildar Khairullin at the U18 world championship at Belfort.
+He was runner up to Levan Pantsulaia in the World U16 championship in 2002, In 2003, he came =4th with 8/11 at the World U16 Championship in Greece.
+In 2004, he was 5th in the European U18 championship before winning the 2004 U-18 World Youth Chess Championship In 2005, he was =1st (second on countback) with Ildar Khairullin at the U18 world championship at Belfort.

-In 2009 Wojtaszek was again =1st in the Rilton Cup, =1st at the 66 Final Indywidualnych Mistrzostw Polski Mezczyzn in Poland, finished second in the Polish championship, shared second with Michael Roiz at the international tournament in Lublin behind Boris Grachev and won the Najdorf Memorial (2009) in Warsaw with 6/9.
+In 2009 Wojtaszek was again =1st in the Rilton Cup, =1st at the 66 Final Indywidualnych Mistrzostw Polski Mezczyzn in Poland, shared second with Michael Roiz at the international tournament in Lublin behind Boris Grachev and won the Najdorf Memorial (2009) in Warsaw with 6/9.
 He also won the Mazovian Chess Festival -Open A in Poland, with 6/9.

 Rating and ranking: